RaiN3772/PHP-Microframework/README.md

 - Authentication & Registration
 - Built with Bootstrap 5, jQuery, Font Awesome icons
 - Responsive & user-friendly
+- Ability to switch between dark and light modes

 ## File Structure
 * index.php: the main entry point of the application